Planning a trip to The Emerald Isle? We’ve rounded up our picks for best things to do in Northern Ireland to help you plan your trip.

 Northern Ireland is part of the United Kingdom and is separate from the Republic of Ireland.

 On May 3, 1921, Ireland was split in two after the Irish War of Independence, where all but six counties gained independence from Britain.

-The six counties have been a part of the UK ever since and it is a fascinating place to visit as Northern Ireland has its own distinct identity from both Britain and Ireland.
+The six counties of NI have been a part of the UK ever since.
+And it is a fascinating place to visit as Northern Ireland has its own distinct identity from both Britain and Ireland.

 You can put a lot into a Northern Ireland Road Trip exploring everything from famous Game of Thrones Filming Locations to incredible photography sites and taking on great adventures in Europe’s highest tides!

 This article is broken down into sections.
 Hopefully, you will be able to explore all of Northern Ireland, but if you only have a short time, you may want to focus on one particular area or theme.

 - Causeway Coast – Giant’s Causeway, Carrick a Rede Rope Bridge, Ballintoy Harbour, Portrush, Torr Head Drive (detour), Old Bushmills Distillery

 - Game of Thrones Tour – Castle Ward, Dark Hedges, Marble Arch Cave Geo Park, Dunluce Castle,

 - Belfast – Black Taxi Tour, Segway Tour, Titanic Museum, Crumlin Gaol, Carrickfergus Castle,